In this article, you’ll find…

 - Safer Than Higher Security Deposit: While some people suggest charging a higher security deposit to safeguard your investment from renters with bad credit, sometimes this won’t make up the loss of nonpayment of rent, plus, most states have a cap on how much landlords can charge for a security deposit.

 - Doesn’t Safeguard Bad Behavior: Even with a cosigner guaranteeing rent, this doesn’t mean the tenant won’t cause other issues for you whether it’s noise complaints, bad behavior, or other lease violations.
+For help finding a good tenant, check out our Landlord’s Guide to Screening Criteria!

 - Could be More Work: There could be a situation where you are chasing down both parties to get the rent paid which can be inconvenient and cause more work for you.
 This is why we recommend setting up online rent payments so there is no back and forth or checks getting lost in the mail.